maisner44/Mate_academy_test_task/README.md

 - **Headless Browser:** Uses Chrome in headless mode for efficient, non-GUI operation.
 - **Dynamic Content Handling:**
   - Clicks the "Показати більше" ("Show More") button (using JavaScript) to load more courses.
-- **Data Extraction:** Retrieves course name, description, and duration from each course card.
+- **Data Extraction:** Retrieves course_name, description, topics_count, modules_count and duration from each course card.
 - **Output:** The scraped course data is saved to a JSON file (`courses.json`).

 ### How to Run the Scraper
-1. Ensure you have Selenium and ChromeDriver installed.
+1. install required libraries into your venv (requirements.txt also included).
-2. Run the scraper script (e.g., using `python your_scraper.py`).
+2. Run the scraper script (e.g., using `python scraper.py`).
 3. The output will be saved as `courses.json`.

-requirements.txt also included

----